Course #: SES-05210-00

 Tue Thu 10:00-11:30 Gund - Piper

-Rahul Mehrotra, Jana Cephas, Peter G. Rowe, Joan Busquets, Christine Smith, Alex Krieger, Neil Brenner, Jerold Kayden
+Rahul Mehrotra, Jana Cephas, Peter G. Rowe, Joan Busquets, Jose Castillo, Christine Smith, Alex Krieger, Neil Brenner, Jerold Kayden

 Cities by Design studies urban form.
 This semester, five cities -Mexico City, Barcelona, Shanghai, Rome, and Detroit- will serve as case studies in order to explore a diverse range of factors affecting the design and evolution of contemporary urban environments.
 Consisting of four lectures and one discussion section, each case study will address the urban formation as a whole and as a collection of constituent fragments and projects.